LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/include_1.rst

 predicates.
 In the latter case, the file should be specified using an absolute path or using library notation (which expands to a full path).

+When the main file contains an :ref:`directives_encoding_1` directive, included files are opened using the same text encoding.

 .. warning::

    When using this directive as an argument in calls to the